raonav/jamstack-presentation/content/about.md

 type: page

 ---
-# Anyhoo, your net-suits will allow you to experience Fry's worm infested bowels as if you were actually wriggling through them.

 You know, I was God once.
 Are you crazy?
 I can't swallow that.
 Bite my shiny metal ass.
 Bender!
 Ship!
 Stop bickering or I'm going to come back there and change your opinions manually!
 I feel like I was mauled by Jesus.

 Now, now.
-Perfectly symmetrical violence never solved anything. __Perhaps, but perhaps your civilization is merely the sewer of an even greater society above you!__ *Too much work.* Let's burn it and say we dumped it in the sewer.
+Perfectly symmetrical violence never solved anything. **Perhaps, but perhaps your civilization is merely the sewer of an even greater society above you!** _Too much work._ Let's burn it and say we dumped it in the sewer.

 ## Yeah, lots of people did.